garethr/puppet-module-skeleton/README.md

 * `rake spec` - run unit tests
 * `rake lint` - checks against the puppet style guide
 * `rake syntax` - to check your have valid puppet and erb syntax
+* `rake metadata_lint` - to check your have a valid metadata.json file

 ## Thanks